 Not quite yet.
 We've tested the Canon EOS R5's firmware upgrades, and they improve the camera and smooth out its rough edges, albeit without fundamentally changing its character.
 It's a fantastic stills camera, one of the best you can buy, but the verdict on its video skills is a little more nuanced.

-In short, if video is your priority, you should test out the Canon EOS R5 in situations that are as close as possible to your real-world workflow.
+In short, if video is your priority, you should test out the Canon EOS R5 in situations that are as close as possible to your real-world workflow - you may still find it to be one of the best video cameras you can buy.
 Those looking to shoot long, extended takes might be better served by the Sony A7S III.
 But if you look at the Canon EOS R5 as a stills camera that you'll occasionally use to shoot high-quality video, you'll likely never run into any overheating problems.

 For stills photographers, though, there isn't much wrong with the Canon EOS R5.
 The combination of a next-generation autofocus system, excellent image quality and fast 12fps/20fps continuous shooting means this is a camera that is just as comfortable (and capable) in professionally-lit studios as it is shooting breaking news stories at dusk.

 The EOS R5's autofocus deserves a special mention.
 Its eye-detection is incredibly accurate and sticky, while its subject-detection and tracking is similarly impressive.
 As we found on our wildlife shoot, the animal detection is simply mind-blowing and a huge selling point on its own, if you regularly indulge in that kind of photography.